-Figure 13 shows how the percentage of women who had premarital sex by age 25 responds in the two steady states to a change in parameter values.
-The impact of a movement in parameter values is much larger for the 1900 steady state than for the 2000 one, as can be seen by the units on the vertical axes.
-In 2000 almost all matched singles in the model are having premarital sex so the reaction is muted, while for 1900 a small minority are so the response is much bigger.
+Fig. 29.13 shows how the percentage of women who had premarital sex by age 25 responds in the two steady states to a change in parameter values.
+The percentage impact of a percentage movement in parameter values is much larger for the 1900 steady state than for the 2000 one, as can be seen by the units on the vertical axes.
+In 2000 almost all matched singles in the model are having premarital sex so the percentage reaction is muted, while in 1900 a small minority are so the percentage response is much bigger.
 The reactions make sense too.
 For example, increasing the utility from abstinence, a, or the cost of an out-of-wedlock birth, O, reduce the amount of premarital sex in 1900.
-Raising the libido shape parameter, λ , which increases the flow of women into premarital sex given the threshold, results in a higher level of premarital sex.
+Raising the libido scale parameter, $\lambda$ , which increases the flow of women into premarital sex given the threshold, results in a higher level of premarital sex.
 The utility level for abstinence, a, has a negligible impact on premarital sex in 2000, because almost no matched singles are abstinent.